 Ian Banner, Director

 In 2005, Ian was appointed Director of Facilities Planning and retains the position of University Architect, and Director of Sustainability.
-He holds a B.A. in Architecture from Plymouth University, a Masters in Philosophy from the University of Cambridge, and is a member of the American Institute of Architects.
+He holds a B.A. in Architecture from Plymouth University, a Master in Philosophy from the University of Cambridge, and is a member of the American Institute of Architects.
 Ian was born in England and came to the United States in 1984.
-He has professional and teaching experience having been in private practice with Shafer/Banner Architects from 1987 to 2002 and with the School of Architecture at Mississippi State University from 1987 to 1994.
+He has professional and teaching experience, having been in private practice with Shafer/Banner Architects from 1987 to 2002 and with the School of Architecture at Mississippi State University from 1987 to 1994.
 He received tenure and the position of Associate Professor in 1994.

 Kendall joined the University of Mississippi in 2015 and was appointed Associate Director of the Office of Sustainability in 2020.
 She has a Bachelor of Arts in Public Policy and graduate studies in social work.
 Her interests are in the human dynamics that comprise organizations, and how to design resilient human systems on a changing planet.
 In 2015, Kendall was recognized by the Udall Foundation for environmental leadership.